Riccardo-Gottardi/ram-usb/README.md

 ## System Architecture

-The system is composed of several distributed components:
+The system is composed of several components:

 - **Entry-Hub**: Exposes an HTTPS REST API created by us for initial user authentication.
 - **Security-Switch**: Manages secure communication and access control between services using mutual TLS.